its-your-favorite/scalaRiddle/readme.md

-A solution to the August NSA riddle
+# A solution to the August NSA riddle

 https://www.nsa.gov/news-features/puzzles-activities/puzzle-periodical/2016/puzzle-periodical-05.shtml

 If you're curious to solve it on your own, do not read part below as it is a spoiler.

+## Two players:

 English description of algorithm for two players:
--Alice - Pick opposite color that she sees on Bob's card -Bob   - Pick Same color he sees on Alice's card
+- Alice  Pick opposite color that she sees on Bob's card
+- Bob    Pick Same color he sees on Alice's card

 The reason this works is because all possibilies can be divided into two subgroups:
 - Either Alice's card color = Bob's card color
-OR
 - Alice's card color != Bob's card color

-Each player's guess accounts for exactly one of these scenarios (hence in no event will both Alice and Bob be right at the same time).
+Each player's guess accounts for exactly one of these scenarios (note that in no event will both Alice and Bob be right at the same time).

-Generalize to four (or N) players:
+## Generalize to four (or N) players:

+It gets a little more complicated here, but nothing you can't handle.

 What we saw with two players is that we solved the problem by breaking the event space into N possible groups (N is the number of players) where each player accounted for 1 of these N possibilites with his/her guess.